ThomasWillumsen/dotnet-api-boilerplate/README.md

 The general strategy for testing is the following:

 - Unit test all business logic
-- Unit test all database integrations with in-memory database
+- Integration test all database integrations with in-memory database
 - Mock/Stub external services.
 No integrations with external services are tested.
 - Endpoint test all endpoints in the API with HTTP requests using WebApplicationFactory.